 The following procedures apply to any Knockout matches in a USBF tournament.

 A. Setting the Bracket

-The bracket shall be set in accordance with the Special Conditions of Contest for the USBF tournament.
+The bracket shall be set before the first Knockout round in accordance with these sections and the Special Conditions of Contest for the USBF tournament.